leoindra/Leonardo_website/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a fourth year PhD student in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.
+I am a fifth year PhD student in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.

-My main research areas cover Quantitative Macroeconomics, with a focus on Entrepreneurship and Firm Dynamics.
+My main research areas cover Quantitative Macroeconomics, with a focus on Entrepreneurship, Business Formation and Firm Dynamics.

 My Supervisors are <a href=https://sites.google.com/site/coopereconomics/ target="_blank">Russell Cooper</a> and <a href="https://sites.google.com/view/arpadabraham/home" target="_blank">Árpád Ábrahám</a>